Oonch Neech Beech: Production

 Oonch Neech Beech (1989) was the second movie to be produced by J.V.
 Films.
-Previously the company had produced Insaaniyat, released in 1974.
-The long delay between the releases of the two films was due to many challenges faced by J.V.
+Previously the company had produced Insaaniyat, released in 1974, which also starred Kapoor.
+The long delay between the release of the two films was due to many challenges faced by J.V.
 Films with the production of Oonch Neech Beech.
 One of the more severe problems was due to conflicts that arose between the producers of Oonch Neech Beech and the film’s original director, Prayag Raj; Wasi Khan, who was involved with writing Oonch Neech Beech, took on the additional role of the film’s director subsequently.
-Further, Smita Patil, who was playing one of the lead roles in Oonch Neech Beech and who is regarded as one of the greatest film actresses of all time died suddenly in 1986.
+Further, Smita Patil, who was playing one of the lead roles in Oonch Neech Beech and who is regarded as one of the greatest film actresses of all time died in 1986.
 Finally, Sanjeev Kumar, who was also playing one of the lead roles in Oonch Neech Beech and who is regarded as one of the greatest film actors of all time died unexpectedly in 1985.
 Both of these deaths occurred while Oonch Neech Beech was still in production and the film’s story line had to be altered to accommodate these deaths.
 As indicated in the filmographies for Smita Patil and Sanjeev Kumar, their roles in Oonch Neech Beech were one of the two final roles played by them in a film.